- pixel art general

 the right position, and some parts of the illustration are drawn a few

-times before they look right (see the 'Deleted Artwork' chapter).
+times before they look right.

 The actual amount of pixels drawn is probably a multiple of these 1.664.000